vangarcciaa/dsci510_fall2025_final_project/README.md

 # Does Living Near a Metro Station Reduce Commute Time?
 This project explores whether areas in Los Angeles with greater access to metro stations have a shorter average commute time, additionally, we will be analyzing median household income for homes closest to the metro stations in Los Angeles.
-The goal is to test the assumption that proximity to public transit rails resuces travel time for workers in Los Angeles, a historically commuter dense city, additionally we are exploring to see what household incomes are for those around metro stations.
+The goal is to test the assumption that proximity to public transit rails resuces travel time for workers in Los Angeles, a historically commuter dense city.
+Additionally, I plan to include median household income as a control variable in the regression model to account for socioeconomic factors that may influence commute behavior.